Masivukeni

 Project Details

-CCNMTL and Dr. Robert Remien, a research scientist at the HIV Center for Clinical and Behavioral Studies and associate professor of clinical psychology (in psychiatry), received a grant from the National Institute of Mental Health (NIMH) to create and pilot Masivukeni, a multimedia version of an HIV-treatment adherence program, SMART Couples, that has been effective in New York City HIV care clinics.
-The grant allows the program to extend its reach to South Africa, which has one of the highest rates of HIV in the world.
-Originally named SMART +SA, Masivukeni also aims to enrich Columbia courses at the Mailman School of Public Health and other programs focused on health disparities.
+In 2007 CCNMTL, Dr. Robert Remien, a research scientist at the HIV Center for Clinical and Behavioral Studies and associate professor of clinical psychology (in psychiatry), and researchers at the University of Cape Town (UCT) received a grant from the National Institute of Mental Health (NIMH) to create and pilot Masivukeni, a multimedia version of an HIV-treatment adherence program, SMART Couples, that has been effective in New York City HIV care clinics.
+The grant allowed the program to extend its reach to South Africa, which has one of the highest rates of HIV in the world.

 Related news: